dj-stripe/dj-stripe/.github/ISSUE_TEMPLATE/issue-with-webhooks-or-sync.md

 ---
 name: Issue with webhooks or sync
-about: Create a report to help us improve
+about: For issues happening specifically when data is being synced from Stripe to Dj-Stripe
 title: ''
-labels: 'webhook / sync issues'
+labels: webhook / sync issues
 assignees: ''

 ---